-To demonstrate the multiphysics capabilities of \lifex{} we present a results of the spinodal decomposition of a binary fluid undergoing shear flow using the advective Cahn-Hilliard equation, a stiff, nonlinear, parabolic equation characterized by the presence of fourth-order spatial derivatives \cite{Liu2013}.
-Spinodal decomposition consists in the separation of a mixture of two or more components to the bulk regions of both, which occurs, \textit{e.g.}, when a high temperature mixture of two or more alloys is cooled rapidly.
+Finally, to demonstrate the ease of implementing new solvers for complex multiphysics problems exploiting the capabilities of \lifex{}, we present the development of a spinodal decomposition model of a binary fluid undergoing shear flow using the advective Cahn-Hilliard equation, a stiff, non-linear, parabolic equation characterized by the presence of fourth-order spatial derivatives \cite{Liu2013}.
+Spinodal decomposition consists of the separation of a mixture of two or more components to the bulk regions of both, which occurs, for example, when a high-temperature mixture of two or more alloys is rapidly cooled.

-The equation has been discretized using finite elements in mixed form, by splitting it into a system of two parabolic-elliptic equations:
+The equation was discretized by using FEs in mixed form, thus splitting it into a system of two parabolic-elliptic equations:

-with homogeneous natural conditions and suitable initial condition (please refer to the documentation for further details).

-The solver is implemented in \texttt{Tutorial07\_AD} by exploiting \textit{automatic differentiation} along with the numerical schemes and multiphysics capabilities described above.
-Fig.~\ref{fig:cahn_hilliard} shows the steady state solution over the unit cube.